 Michigan Retirement Taxes

 And what about Michigan’s tax system?
 In general, that’s a plus.
-Michigan does tax Social Security retirement income and provides a relatively large deduction on all other types of retirement income.
+Michigan does not tax Social Security retirement income and provides a relatively large deduction on all other types of retirement income.
 Homeowners pay relatively high property tax rates, but sales taxes are moderate.
 Read on to learn more about these and other key retirement taxes in Michigan.